TilloTech/Tillo-Tech-Test/data/README.md

         - always provide a record for each month-product combination.
 Products with no sales in a given month should should be listed at the end of the table with their metric values set to 0, 0, £0.00.

 > [!NOTE]
-> It shouldn't take you more than 24 hours to complete.
+> Please do not spend more than about 2-3 hours on this task.
+We can discuss any improvements you feel like you didn't have time for.

 Good luck!